clo4/lethargy/README.md

 with lethargy.show_errors():
     n_bytes = lethargy.take_opt('bytes', 1, int) or 8

-# The option and value have now been removed from lethargy.argv
+# Now the option and value have been removed from lethargy.argv
 with lethargy.expect(IndexError, reason="Missing required argument: [DIR]"):
     directory = lethargy.argv[1]